 - Citi Premier Card

-Both have many benefits regarding their annual APR and the rewards earned by redeeming points earned on purchases.
+Both have many advantages regarding their annual APR and the rewards earned by redeeming points earned on purchases.
 However, you must have a good credit history with Equifax.

 Issuers pull data from other credit bureaus in addition to Equifax